 Made with an adjustable shank, this Colourful Enamelled Rangoli Ring is handcrafted in gold-plated silver, absolutely perfect for you if you want to try out the elegant touch of gold.

 1. The Dignified Neckpiece & Earrings

 For the bride’s mother, it’s one of the bittersweet moments of her life.
 This is something that she has been looking forward to for years.
 Tribe Amrapali has included just the statement neckpiece and earrings for the mothers too.

-This floral jadau set is handcrafted in silver with gold-plating studded with glass and pearls, something quite glorious and dignified for the bride’s mother.
-The Silver Malti Jadau Necklace and Earrings Set will not just evoke an emotional touch to her outfit on her daughter’s wedding but also make her look like the powerful mommy she is!
+This floral jadau set is handcrafted in silver with gold plating studded with glass and pearls, something quite glorious and dignified for the bride’s mother.
+The Silver Malti Jadau Necklace & Earrings Set will not just evoke an emotional touch to her outfit at her daughter’s wedding but also make her look like the powerful mommy she is!